MathisGreatCode/MathisGreatCode/README.md

 - 🌱 I’m currently learning Python and Web Dev with Django
-- 👯 I’m available to collaborate on any exiting project
+- 👯 I’m available to collaborate on any exciting project

 <!--
 **MathisGreatCode/MathisGreatCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.